gavlock/gavlock.github.io/_drafts/2020-04-07-lambda-on-lisp-0-introduction.md

 a Turing machine; but please consider:

 1. *Lambda calculus is beautiful.*

 2. *The Turing machine and the lambda calculus are two of the purest forms of expressing computation that we have*.
 They give us ways of thinking about what programming languages *do* and, possibly more importantly, what programming languages *are*.

 3. *Lambda calculus and Turing machines are two very different ways of thinking about computation.* At the risk of over-simplifying, Turing machines are the epitome of imperative programming, with their state, and with the machine's head stepping along the tape one block at a time (albeit in either direction) --- while the lambda calculus, consisting only of functions, offers the base model of functional programming.
 Exploring these differences can teach us a lot.

 4. *Lambda calculus and Turing machines are exactly the same.* OK, not *exactly* the same, but equivalent.
 The Church-Turing hypothesis teaches us that they are, in a sense, isomorphic.
-They are two side of the same coin, two faces of the same Batman villain.
-Exploring their similarities can teach us a lot.
+They are two sides of the same coin, two faces of the same Batman villain.
+Exploring these similarities can teach us a lot.

 5. *The idea that __everything__ that can be computed, can be computed using something as simple as the lambda calculus is mind-blowing.*
-   We'll take a look at syntax in the next article, but for now I'll just mention that the entire syntax can be expressed in only three rules.
+   We'll take a look at syntax soon, but for now I'll just mention that the entire syntax can be expressed in only three rules.

 6. *Lambda calculus is beautiful.*

-## Why does this article's abstract mention JavaScript? {#why-javascript}
+## Why does this article's teaser mention JavaScript? {#why-javascript}

 This series was inspired by a Fullstack Academy talk presented by Gabriel Lebec.